 The ATO (Australian Tax Office) is subject to enhanced media at the moment about their treatment of Small Business.
 While there are instances which could be better, overall the ATO are not all that bad.

-Over the weekend the media reported about cases of cancelled ABN's.
+Recently the media reported about cases of cancelled ABN's.
 It happens.
 Sometimes it happens when it appears it should not have.
 In those cases that we become aware of, we have been able to get the situation remedied very quickly.

 The Complex Issues Resolution Unit available to registered Agents is a great way to get a matter escalated and dealt with properly beyond what might otherwise be the scripted response.